Yale Anatomic Pathology Residency Program

 Designed for physician-scientists seeking careers that combine investigative research with subspecialty clinical practice in Pathology, Yale offers a flexible but rigorous program built around i) our ACGME accredited post-graduate program in Pathology (AP or AP/CP); ii) our accredited post-residency fellowship programs; and iii) a structured period of two or more years of laboratory-based investigation.

-Upon the successful completion of this program, trainees will be board-eligible and competent to practice in a subspecialty of pathology; highly competitive candidates for faculty positions at major research and teaching institutions; and be well positioned to secure extramural funding in support of an independent laboratory-based research program.
+Upon the successful completion of this program, trainees will be board-eligible and competent to practice in a subspecialty of pathology.
+They will be highly competitive candidates for faculty positions at major research and teaching institutions and will also be well-positioned to secure extramural funding in support of an independent laboratory-based research program.

 Admittance to this track requires acceptance into the Pathology Residency Program, approval of the Department’s PST review committee, and successful completion of other milestones/ requirements as set forth below.